andrew/ultimate-awesome/README.md

 - [awesome-barcelona](https://github.com/arturh/awesome-barcelona) - Awesome resources to move to and live in Barcelona.
 - [awesome-gdpr-services](https://github.com/asmaier/awesome-gdpr-services) - A curated list of GDPR compliant services (and software tools).
 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of TOP resources actively supporting the Nexa blockchain and its growing ecosystem.
+- [awesome-nlp](https://github.com/awesomelistsio/awesome-nlp) - A curated list of awesome frameworks, libraries, tools, datasets, tutorials, and research papers for Natural Language Processing (NLP).
+This list covers a variety of NLP tasks, from text processing and tokenization to state-of-the-art language models and applications like sentiment analysis and machine translation.
 - [awesome-slack-apps-for-developers](https://github.com/axolo-co/awesome-slack-apps-for-developers) - A curated list of awesome, Slack apps.
 - [awesome-lego](https://github.com/brickventory/awesome-lego) - A curated list resources and links to LEGO related content.
 - [awesome-books-for-developer](https://github.com/BryanAdamss/awesome-books-for-developer) - 收集了一些大佬推荐的适合开发者阅读的书籍.